 All of the above factors might be tolerable on a cheap bike like a Honda CB250, but on a premium bike with otherwise high build quality, they caused people to look at alternatives.

-Mind you, people had similar complaints of the other R nineT bikes.
-What is different though is that the position, style, and name of the Racer implies a different kind of riding to that which you might have done on, the Pure or the Scrambler.
+Mind you, people had similar complaints about the other R nineT bikes.
+What is different though is that the position, style, and name of the Racer imply a different kind of riding to that which you might have done on, the Pure or the Scrambler.

 The biggest problem, I think (subjectively) is that people looking for an old classic tend to think of more upright-styled motorcycles, like the rest of the R nineT stable, or something like a Triumph Speed Twin (or the many other motorcycles of that style).